Monsters of the Midway: Mid-1980s revival

 The nickname was revived in 1985 by the Chicago Bears' dominant defense.
 The team used the "46 defense" to generate immense pressure on opposing offenses and devastate quarterbacks.
-The 1985 Bears were notorious for knocking opposing quarterbacks out games with injuries.
+The 1985 Bears were notorious for knocking opposing quarterbacks out of games with injuries.
 Former Washington Redskins quarterback Joe Theismann reflected on playing against the Bears in a 45–10 loss that season, commenting "Their intention was to take us out.
 If you had that kind of physical talent and a scheme that allowed you to take shots at the quarterback, if you didn't take us out legally, you'd be crazy."
-The 1985 Bears' defense, which was spearheaded by future Pro Football Hall of Famers Mike Singletary, Richard Dent, and Dan Hampton, allowed the fewest points and yards that season.
+The 1985 Bears' defense, which was spearheaded by future Pro Football Hall of Famers Mike Singletary, Richard Dent, Dan Hampton, and Steve McMichael, allowed the fewest points and yards that season.
 The team cruised to a 15–1 regular season record, followed by back-to-back shutouts of the New York Giants and Los Angeles Rams in the playoffs.
 The season culminated with a 46–10 victory over the New England Patriots in Super Bowl XX.
 The 1985 Bears are regarded as one of the greatest teams in NFL history.
 The Monsters of the Midway moniker remained as no other team won more combined games than the Bears between 1984 and 1988.

 Modern use

-The Monsters of the Midway nickname has also been a reference to the Bears' defenses, especially the franchise's long history of Hall of Fame middle linebackers, including Bill George, Dick Butkus, Mike Singletary, Brian Urlacher.
+The Monsters of the Midway nickname has also been a reference to the Bears' defenses, especially the franchise's long history of Hall of Fame middle linebackers, including Bill George, Dick Butkus, Mike Singletary, and Brian Urlacher.
 The nickname saw a resurgence in 2006, when Urlacher and the Bears' defense led the team to Super Bowl XLI, where they ultimately lost to the Indianapolis Colts.

 TSR published a game entitled Monsters of the Midway in a 1982 edition of their magazine Dragon.
 It was a football simulation with various fantasy characters taking the place of football players.
 The game 1993 Mutant League Football referenced the name, calling one of its fictional teams the "Midway Monsters".
 The 2017 Mutant Football League video game, a spiritual successor to Mutant League Football, featured a fictional team called the "Midway Mutants".

 In 2013, the Bears partnered with Two by Four/Chicago to create a new marketing campaign, "Believe in Monsters", inspired by the nickname.
 The Bears also formally trademarked the "Monsters of the Midway" that year.
 In 2018, the Bears partnered with Israel Idonije to publish a webcomic strip titled, Monsters of the Midway.
 The comic strip featured current and former Bears players, who fought monsters, cryptids, and villains modeled after other NFL teams.
 The series was revived for the 2019 season.
-The Bears released trading cards based on the Monsters of the Midway comic in 2022.
+The Bears have released trading cards based on the Monsters of the Midway comic every season since 2020.